Foreclosure Diversion Program

 To have mediation, a homeowner must live in the home, the property must have no more than four (4) units, and the homeowner in foreclosure must ask for mediation in writing.
 If that happens, the case enters the FDP.

-Homeowners come to court as a group for an Informational Session, where a judge explains the court process and a housing counselor or legal services attorney explains more about working with lenders to try to settle the case.
-After that, on the same day, all cases go to mediation one-by-one.
+Before mediation can take place, a homeowner in foreclosure must attend an Informational Session, where a judge explains the court process and a housing counselor or legal services attorney explains more about working with lenders to try to settle the case.
+After that, the case is scheduled for mediation.

 At mediation, the homeowner(s) and any lawyers hired by the homeowner(s) meet with the lender and the lender's lawyer.
 A mediator helps parties talk about the case and possible options.
 The mediator does not take sides or make decisions.
 The mediator writes a report about the mediation to the court.
 Sometimes, more mediation is planned for a later date.